 Getting outside is always nice - it’s a great way to destress from our lives where we’re stuck inside behind electronics for large portions of our day.
 Kids and adults alike need a bit of fresh air every now and again.
 With being stuck inside so much over the past year, finding outdoor activities that can be done by yourself or family without a lot of interaction is a great way to actually get outside and have a fun time.

 Flying a kite is such an activity, and it’s a pretty simple one at that.
 You only need a kite to enjoy this activity as well as a bit of open space.
 Flying a kite is a great option because it allows you to go to locations where others are not at, and where they may not normally be.
 While playgrounds are fun, they’ve also had a lot of other kids on them that have touched and coughed all over them.
-In normal times, that would be fine, but finding other alternatives that allow playing outside right now allows to not have to worry about that.

 In order to fly a kite, you’ll also need a little bit of wind, two people (ideally) and a lot of energy to run and get that kite up.
 Depending on how much wind you have, getting a kite flying can be relatively easy or quite difficult.
 If you can wait for a day with a little more wind, it may behoove you to do so.
 If you’d prefer that your kid get some more physical activity in, then get out when there’s less wind.